mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Functionalities

 \subsection{Running a power analysis}

-Function\code{sim_power()} executes steps 2 to 6 of Algorithm \ref{alg:power_mc} given the predictors generative model, outcome generative model(s), inference model, sample size(s), and the number of MC iterations.
-In the code below, we simulate 2000 data points specified by the predictors and outcome model, fit an inference model and repeat the whole process 100 times:
+Function \code{sim\_power()} executes steps 2 to 6 of Algorithm \ref{alg:power_mc} given a predictors generative model, an outcome generative model, an inference model, a sample size, and the number of MC iterations.
+In the code below, we simulate 2000 data points specified by the predictors and outcome model, fit an inference model and repeat the whole process 10000 times: